 If using the microwave, cook the ground beef immediately because some areas may begin to cook during the defrosting.
 To defrost in cold water, put the meat in a watertight plastic bag and submerge.
 Change the water every 30 minutes.
 Cook immediately.

 I don’t know how authentic this recipe is!
 It’s probably not very authentic. 😳 I’ve never seen ground beef in a Korean barbecue restaurant.

 But this healthy ground beef recipe does feature a wonderful combination of Korean inspired flavors and textures.
 And the sauce mixes really well into ground beef.
 Which means you don’t need to marinate the beef prior to cooking.

 I don’t want to use soy sauce

 Personally, I don’t mind small amounts of soy sauce.
-But if you prefer not to use soy sauce, that’s fine!
-Gluten-free and paleo alternatives are also pretty good in this Korean ground beef recipe.
+But if you prefer not to use it, that’s fine!
+Gluten-free and paleo alternatives are also pretty good in this recipe.

 Though if you do use alternatives, you might want to increase the salt a little, depending on what you use.

-Remember that you should drizzle the sesame oil after cooking is done.
+Remember that you should only drizzle the sesame oil after cooking this dish.
 It’s a fragile oil that burns easily, so it’s not suitable for high-heat cooking.

 How to serve Korean ground beef?

-I like to serve Korean ground beef on a bed of cauliflower rice.
+I like to serve it on a bed of cauliflower rice.
 If you don’t mind the carbs, rice would be a natural choice, obviously.